Open Educational Resources for the preK-16 Second Language Classroom

 The Pathways Project

-Teachers and students participating in the Pathways Project come from different fields of study and schools across Idaho to create open (i.e., free), digital activities that support the teaching and learning of foreign languages and promote intercultural competence.
-We hope to impact the opportunities learners have to connect to the global world!
+Teachers and students participate in the Pathways Project and come from different fields of study and schools across the globe to create open, digital activities that support the teaching and learning of world languages and promote intercultural competence.

 This video is available with captions and a transcript.